20 Romantic Winter Weekend Getaways in the U.S.

 New England nostalgia is on display in Cornwall.
 And a dusting of fresh flakes makes this tiny town even prettier.
 Mohawk Mountain lures skiers, while the state forest offers frosty trails and scenic photo ops.
 Speaking of, the West Cornwall Covered Bridge is also a must-see.

 Napa Valley tempts travelers year-round, but during shoulder season prices drop.
-And you know what’s sexy?
-Having extra money to spoil your bae with Michelin-starred dinners at Auberge du Soleil and world-class bottles of wine.
+And what's sexier than having extra money in your pockets to spend on wine?

 At first, Sandpoint may not seem like an obvious pick for a red-hot winter getaway.
 But its sparkling lake and snowcapped mountains say otherwise.
 While you’re there, grab a pint at Laughing Dog Brewing, and take in a show at The Panida Theater.